 Alongside the teaching of phonics, children have access to a language rich environment where they can apply their decoding skills and develop comprehension skills in order for them to give meaning and understanding to the words they read.
-Comprehension skills develop through childrens’ experiences of high quality discussions and from reading and discussing a range of stories, poems and non fiction texts during guided reading sessions.
+Comprehension skills develop through children’s experiences of high-quality discussions and from reading and discussing a range of stories, poems and non-fiction texts during guided reading sessions.
 In addition to this, children regularly read to an adult in school on an individual basis to enable the teacher to carefully monitor their progress.
 Each child has a reading book to practise at home with the support of a parent/carer.
-We value the partnership we have established with parents/carers in nurturing competent and confident readers and we use a reading record to inform parents/carers about how well their child is reading at school.
+We value the partnership we have established with parents/carers in nurturing competent and confident readers and we use a reading planner to inform parents/carers about how well their child is reading at school.

-At our school we encourage children to read for their own interest and plesure using a wide range of literature.
+At our school we encourage children to read for their own interest and pleasure using a wide range of literature.

 Spelling, Punctuation and Grammar is an important part of the new curriculum, and it is incorporated throughout English lessons.

-A daily phonic session takes place where pupils are taught in ability groups.
+A daily phonic session takes place every morning.